ontodev/gizmos/README.md

 ### `gizmos.tree`

 The `tree` module produces a CGI tree browser for a given term contained in a SQL database.
-The SQL database should be created from OWL using [rdftab](https://github.com/ontodev/rdftab.rs) to ensure it is in the right format.

 Usage in the command line:
 ```